kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/attach-tenant/index.md

 Attach a sensor to a tenant.

-The sensor document will be duplicated inside the tenant "sensors" collection.
+The sensor document will be duplicated inside the tenant `sensors` collection.

 ---